hbctraining/Intro-to-ChIPseq/lessons/07_handling-replicates-idr.md

 To run IDR *we should be using the full dataset*, and if you are interested the full BAM files can be downloaded from ENCODE, however for timeliness and consistency we will continue with our subsetted data for this lesson.

-To run IDR the recommendation is to **run MACS2 less stringently** to allow a larger set of peaks to be identified for each replicate.
+To run IDR the recommendation is to **run MACS2 less stringently**.
+The IDR algorithm requires sampling of both signal and noise distributions to separate the peaks into two groups, so having a more liberal threshold allows us to bring in some noise.
 In addition the narrowPeak files have to be **sorted by the `-log10(p-value)` column**.
 We have already performed these 2 steps for the samples from both groups, and the commands we used for it as listed below.
 To reiterate, _you do NOT NEED TO RUN the following lines of code, we have already generated narrowPeak files for you!_

 ```bash
 ###DO NOT RUN THIS###